Usually, the Biology Graduate Program receives approximately 150 applications per admissions cycle (once a year).

 In our admissions process, the Committee reviews the student's entire profile, not just test scores.
 Factors taken into consideration during the admissions process includes academic history, research experience, recommendations, test scores, goals, and how these goals can be met by the department.
 Therefore, we do not have a cut-off score for admissions.

-For assistance on the GRE and TOEFL exams, including free practice tests, you can visit www.examfocus.com.
+For assistance on the TOEFL exam, including free practice tests, you can visit www.examfocus.com.

 Yes, it is recommended that you contact the Biology faculty members with whom you wish to work.
 It is an opportunity to discuss your academic background and readiness for graduate work.
 Their input is also helpful in the Admissions Committee review.